 Apple has been trading ideas in the form of software—embedded in hardware.
 In this mission, Apple has been generating and translating ideas as software features and industrial design of the hardware.
 Even upon sourcing all hardware components from 3rd parties, Apple has been creating a success story out of the building and trading intellectual assets.

 In addition to zero cost of copying software, Facebook and Google have been benefiting from network externality effects.
 Due to the scale effect in both the supply and demand sides, these two once startups experienced extremely high exponential growth—leading to global monopolies in the shortest period.
 However, to leverage this advantage, they had to develop needed intellectual assets.

 In retrospect, no startup succeeded out of a great idea and kept selling its initial manifestation.
-Like Apple I, Wright Brothers’ airplane, Sony’s transistor radio, Kodak’s Camera, or Carl Benz’ automobile came into existence in primitive form.
+Like Apple I, Wright Brothers’ airplane, Sony’s Transistor radio, Kodak’s Camera, or Carl Benz’s automobile came into existence in primitive form.
 They all started the journey of producing loss-making revenue.
-The successes came from producing a flow of ideas for making the great initial ideas increasingly better and cheaper.
+The successes came from producing a Flow of Ideas for making the great initial ideas increasingly better and cheaper.
 Hence, startup success has been from developing intellectual assets for leveraging the scale advantage.

 The genesis for great ideas for developing intellectual assets and creating startup success from scale